dbltoe/Trademark/responsive_classic/responsiveReadMe.md

 Note the capital M in trademark for the class definition.
 This is not a typo but used just in case your template already has a trademark class in its CSS.

 You will need to adjust the color, font-size, and font-weight to meet your specific styling needs.

+As always, no warranty or guarantee is applied or implied.

+**ALWAYS MAKE BACKUPS BEFORE ADDING/EDITING ANY MOD.**